Scrumpis/iwgc-circos/README.md

 ```

 ## Final Touches
 If you are planning to include the Circos plot in a publication, you will likely need to make a few manual adjustments.
 After making these config file adjustments, re-run Circos to generate a new plot with your updates.

-### Common adjustments
+I tried to leave comments throughtout the config files as well.
+Below are some commonly made adjustments.

 **iwgc_circos.conf**
 - Reduce ```chromosomes_units =``` to for very small genomes or increase for very big ones if needed.
 Default 1000000 (1Mbp) should cover a broad size range.
 You will likely have to adjust ticks.conf if you change this.
+- Change plot type, colors of plots, reverse chromosomes, insert breaks into chromsomes, etc.

 **ideogram.label.conf**
 - Increase "150p" in ```label_radius``` to move chromosome labels further from ideogram, or decrease to bring them closer.